Let’s do some educational myth busting. Mainstream thought around child education sounds like this:

 I find it fascinating that when students get excited by a topic, they’ll suddenly remember that they have some personal piece of artwork, photos, or other things in their house supporting our learning.
 I’ll ask them if they would like to run and get it.
 They just about always say yes or already tell me that they’re going to get it.
 While they go fetch their item to show us, we continue discussions as a group.
 All-in-all, the students enjoy much needed and wanted freedom as we explore the topics that interest them most.
 Rather than wasting time on boring curriculum and teaching to a test, we zero in on and focus with great intensity on each child’s personal interests.
 It’s the best most creative and rich way to learn.

 Are you looking for an alternative to dry boring factory-like curriculum?
 Is your child bucking you every step of the way this homeschool year learning things they have no interest in, or just not their way?
-Learn more about when Natureglo’s eScience Unschool online opens by joining our Early Bird’s waitlist below.
+Learn more about when Natureglo’s eScience online MathArt and natural sciences course bundle for kids 10 - 18 opens by opting in for my free unit study template below.

 You'll soon hear about when NatureGlo's eScience opens next.